cirrusflyer275ds/ctx-eor-site/docs/recruiting/platform-requirements.md

 # Platform Recommendations

-This document outlines how CTX-EOR recommends the best job advertisement platforms for each hiring campaign by leveraging structured data inputs and contextual logic.
+This document outlines how Hireway recommends the best job advertisement platforms for each hiring campaign by leveraging structured data inputs and contextual logic.

 ---